 We keep your personal information for different lengths of time depending on the type of information and the business and legal requirements.
 For example, if you are a customer, we keep information that personally identifies you as long as you subscribe to one or more of our Services.
 If you no longer subscribe to a Service, we still may need that information for business and legal requirements, such as to protect against fraud, calculate taxes, or respond to legal requests.
 Other information is deleted automatically after a set period of time, often set by law, unless we are legally required to hold it longer, such as for pending litigation.
 We destroy, de-identify, or anonymize the information when it is no longer needed in identifiable form.

-Part of our commitment to transparency includes giving our customers access to the personally identifiable information we have about them.
-If you subscribe to Xfinity Services, you have the ability to see and correct your personally identifiable information through the My Account, Xfinity Home, XClass TV, or other applicable account portals.
+Part of our commitment to transparency includes giving our customers access to the personal information we have about them.
+If you subscribe to our Services, you have the ability to see and correct your personally identifiable information through your online account services.